HL7/davinci-pas/src/pagecontent/allartifacts.md

   </tr>
 </table>

-Additional information about the use of these artifacts, PAS for multiple FHIR versions and the use of US Core can be found in the [main specification](spec.html#profiles).
+Additional information about the use of these artifacts can be found in the [main specification](spec.html#profiles).

 These FHIR artifacts define the clinical data that can be submitted as part of a prior authorization submission and/or included as part of a prior authorization response using the [Claim submit](Claim-submit.html) operation.